Powers Pyles Sutter & Verville

 Members and associates keep themselves abreast of legal, business, and practical and policy developments that may affect clients.
 Whether it is a new statute, a proposed regulation, an important new court decision, or a significant business development, the dedicated attorneys at Powers Pyles Sutter & Verville will promptly inform clients of the action and its ramifications.
 Clients can rest assured knowing the attorneys are well informed, current and plan accordingly.

 Attorneys at Powers are nationally known and have written and lectured extensively on issues within their particular areas of expertise.
-Their backgrounds include service with the Health Care Financing Administration and in the U.S. Department of Health and Human Services, the Executive Office of the President, the Congress and the General Accounting Office, presidential commissions and the U.S. Attorneys’ offices, and they have extensive experience in the private practice of law.
+Their backgrounds include service with the Health Care Financing Administration (now the Centers for Medicare and Medicaid Services) and in the U.S. Department of Health and Human Services, the Executive Office of the President, the Congress and the General Accounting Office, presidential commissions and the U.S. Attorneys’ offices, and they have extensive experience in the private practice of law.